Heiko Lade, Director of The Acupuncture Clinic in Hastings, Hawkes Bay, is a former lecturer in acupuncture.

 Who can I see in New Zealand that is experienced and qualified to treat with acupuncture?

-In New Zealand, qualified acupuncturists are assessed by the New Zealand Register of Acupuncturists Inc (NZRA) which is now also known as Acupuncture New Zealand.
+In New Zealand, qualified acupuncturists are assessed by the New Zealand Register of Acupuncturists (Acupuncture NZ) Inc which is now known simply as Acupuncture NZ.
 Members have completed an equivalent of 4 years full time extensive training, including hundreds of hours of supervised clinical training.
 Part of their training includes being able to use moxibustion, cupping, gua shi as well as electro-acupuncture.
 Unfortunately, there are many people in New Zealand masquerading as acupuncturists ranging from tarot card readers to physical therapists and they refer to their acupuncture as dry needling.
 Some of these people do as little as two hours training before going out and practising on you.